By Christa Ludlow

 11.30 am sessions

-Up against Robert are two sessions on practical skills.
+Up against Meg are two sessions on practical skills.
 Writing Family History is not something I’ve tried, but the outline for Paula Morris’ workshop sounds intriguing – according to Paula, family historians require the skills of a researcher, the investigative talents of a journalist, and the imaginative empathy of a creative writer.

 Alternatively there’s a workshop on Scrivener for Beginners by author Kelly Gardiner – I’m not a beginner but it’s always helpful to hear how other authors use writing and publishing software, particularly successful authors of historical fiction like Kelly.
 She’s bound to have some useful tips.